Tighe O'DonoghueRoss

-Tighe O'Donoghue/Ross (born April 15, 1942) is an Irish-American painter, engraver, and sculptor.
-He is the recognised hereditary chieftain of the Rapparee Sept the O'Donoghues of Ross.
+Tighe O'Donoghue/Ross (April 15, 1942 – May 30, 2023) was an Irish-American painter, printmaker, and sculptor.
+He was the recognised hereditary chieftain of the Rapparee Sept the O'Donoghues of Ross.

-He is better known as the artist and sculptor who created An Capall Mór, part of 'The Sculpture Road to Killarney' along the N22 traveling to Killarney from Cork, the stained glass windows in St Mary's Cathedral, Killarney, entitled "Dawn & Dusk", dedicated to his ancestors, and the large bronze of St Brendan on a seamount overlooking Fenit Harbour, Brendan's birthplace.
+He was better known as the artist and sculptor who created An Capall Mór, part of 'The Sculpture Road to Killarney' along the N22 traveling to Killarney from Cork, the stained glass windows in St Mary's Cathedral, Killarney, entitled "Dawn & Dusk", dedicated to his ancestors, and the large bronze of St Brendan on a seamount overlooking Fenit Harbour, Brendan's birthplace.

-He is also known as Ross, Thomas O'Donohue, O'Donohue Ros, Ros.
+He was also known as Ross, Thomas O'Donohue, O'Donohue Ros, Ros.

 Early life

 Born Thomas Martin O'Donohue in Brooklyn, New York in 1942, he was fascinated with drawing from a very young age and pursued his talent by obtaining an Associate Arts degree from State University of New York at Farmingdale.

 After working briefly in commercial art, he entered the United States Air Force, where he was appointed Flight Commander and then spent a tour in Libya, where he was assigned the duties of a Combat Artist during the French-Algerian War.
 After leaving the USAF, he worked for a time at the Doubleday & Co. publishing house, being promoted to Managing Editor of Dolphin Books.
 He continued his pursuit of art and also illustrated several books during this period, including creating original sepia etchings for John Gardner's Nickel Mountain, the cover of which was included in the 1975 jury exhibition at The American Institute of Graphic Arts, "Cover '75/Catch the Eye".